mendix/docs/releasenotes/platform-portal/index.md

 ## Bug fixes

-*   Clicking on feedback items on your profile brings you to the proper details page---
+*   Clicking on feedback items on your profile brings you to the proper details page

 # <a name='release-2015-07-16'>Release date: July 16th, 2015</a>

 ## Bug fixes

-*   Various small fixes---
+*   Various small fixes

 # <a name='release-2015-07-03'>Release date: July 3rd, 2015</a>

 ## Improvements

 *   Improved project creation performance.
-Creating a new project will now take several seconds less than before.---
+Creating a new project will now take several seconds less than before.

 # <a name='release-2015-06-16'>Release date: June 16th, 2015</a>

 ## Improvements

-*   Fixed an issue where in certain cases the input element was not focusable in Internet Explorer, after submitting feedback with the feedback widget  (Ticket #278349)---
+*   Fixed an issue where in certain cases the input element was not focusable in Internet Explorer, after submitting feedback with the feedback widget  (Ticket #278349)

 # <a name='release-2015-06-02'>Release date: June 2nd, 2015</a>

 ## Improvements

-*   Various small improvements---
+*   Various small improvements

 # <a name='release-2015-05-29'>Release date: May 29th, 2015</a>

 ## Contents